*NEW* Innovation & Entreprenuership Summer Scholars Research Program - 2014 Guidelines

 - Students receive a maximum stipend of $3500.
 Students are expected to conduct 35 hours of research work per week.

-- Students can apply for housing assistance, up to $3000 limit.
+- Students can apply for on-campus housing assistance for those living 25 miles away from Stevens, up to $2600 limit.

 Student Eligibility Requirements:

 - Students are expected to conduct the research on-campus, on a full time basis under the direct supervision of a faculty or research staff member from Stevens.